tarantool/tarantool/doc/sphinx/dev_guide/box-protocol.rst

     64                  107              127

 The server begins the dialogue by sending a fixed-size (128 bytes) text greeting to the client.
-The greeting always contains two 64 byte lines of ascii text, each line ending with newline character ('\n').
+The greeting always contains two 64 byte lines of ASCII text, each line ending with newline character ('\\n').
 The first line contains the server version and protocol type.
 The second line contains up to 44 bytes of base64-encoded random string, to use in authentication packet, and ends with up to 23 spaces.